APCSA-MMT/FullTests/README.md

-This is a repository of all of the tests which I had the dev team do before working on the final mod.
+This is all of the code which Marcell has added into the FullTests Repository, organized my modules.